Bhargavmupparisetty/aicure_Tachyon/README.md

 3.View Results:

-The predicted heart rates will be saved to results.csv.
+The predicted heart rates will be saved to `results.csv`.

 ### Additional Notes
 The provided model is a basic example.
 Feel free to explore and modify the model hyperparameters and features based on your specific requirements.